 3) Mindful walking

 I wrote a whole blog post on this subject here but this is just delightful.
 Walking in nature in silence and really being in the Now is comforting, joyful and reconnects you.
-You spend a lot of time in space after trauma, walking through woods and fields and meadows is an umbilical cord back to the earth.
+You spend a lot of time in outer space after trauma, walking through woods and fields and meadows is an umbilical cord back to the earth.
 Try it, you’ll love it.

 Self explanatory, a good massage loosens tension and trauma in the muscles and again it’s another great connector.
 It makes you aware of your body as a solid, physical object instead of the disconnect you have felt.
 This reminds me of an exercise I found in a book (Waking the Tiger by Peter Levine) that I still do on occasions when I’m starting to float away again.
 He said that when you have a shower touch each body part in turn and say for example “This is my head, hello head, I can feel you” etc. it sounds daft but after having no connection to yourself it’s a great way of feeling present and reminding your brain that you have a solid body.